email linkedin

 • Identification of challenges and opportunities along the value chain with regard to the market introduction of sustainable aviation fuels.

-• Bringing jointly selected examples of successful production and application of sustainable aviation fuels before the curtain so that other stakeholders in the field (airports, airlines, kerosene providers, etc.) can learn from them.
+• Compilation of jointly selected examples of successful production and application of SAFs so that other stakeholders in the field (e.g., airports, airlines, kerosene providers) can learn from them.

-• Presenting best-practice examples through a series of three online seminars with different thematic focus (Feedstocks and Conversion, Supply and Operation, and Markets and Policy) where successful actors described how they have implemented the production or application of sustainable aviation fuels (SAF), the challenges they have faced, and how they have overcome them.
+• Presentation of best practice examples through a series of three online seminars with different thematic focus (Feedstocks & Conversion, Supply & Operation, and Markets & Policy) during which successful actors will describe how they have implemented the production or application of SAFs, the challenges they have faced, and the strategies they implemented to overcome them.

-• Deriving lessons and recommendations for action from the examples presented and summarizing them in a report.
-Additionally, best-practice factsheets were prepared and shared online.
+• Summary of the lessons and recommendations for action derived from the examples in a report.
+Preparation and sharing of best practice fact sheets online.

 Key Findings

-Since Task 63 lays the foundation for collaborative research, the findings were rather broad and less specific.
-Key findings of Task 63 include:
+Because Task 63 lays the foundation for collaborative research, the findings were broad rather than specific.
+Key findings of Task 63 include the following:

-• Biogenic SAF is essential for decarbonizing the aviation sector, especially in the short term.
-HEFA is currently the main pathway, but until 2030 also Gasification-FT and ATJ will produce significant amounts.
-PtL will take longer to be fully commercial.
-However, all SAF technology pathways are needed to achieve sector targets.
+• Biogenic SAFs are essential for decarbonizing the aviation sector, especially in the short term.
+The hydroprocessed esters and fatty acids (HEFA) process is currently the main pathway, but until 2030, gasification with a subsequent Fischer–Tropsch synthesis (gasification-FT) and alcohol-to-jet (ATJ) will produce significant amounts of SAFs.
+The power-to-liquid (PtL) process will take longer to be fully commercial.
+However, all SAF technology pathways are needed to achieve the targets of the sector.

-• Even though EU nations share a common (proposed) framework, strategies among Member States vary (e.g., strong focus on e-fuels in Germany and Denmark).
+• Although the EU shares a common (proposed) framework, strategies among member states vary (e.g., strong focus on e-fuels in Germany and Denmark).

-• SAF blending is not a technological issue (even in the case of multi-blending) but an administrative one.
-There are three modes of SAF delivery: segregated delivery, mass balance, and book and claim.
-Whereas book and claim is in high demand, only a segregated system allows for reducing regional non-CO2 effects.
+• SAF blending is not a technological issue (even in the case of multi-blending), but an administrative one.
+There are three methods for SAF delivery: segregated delivery, mass balance, and book and claim.
+While the book and claim mechanism seems the most practical, it does not support reducing regional non-CO2 effects.

 Main Conclusions